HomeLatest NewsGovernanceUS pumps another $200 million in defence aid to Ukraine

 In its latest bid to corner Russia in the war against Ukraine, the US administration led by President Joe Biden has announced to authorise an additional $200 million for arms and equipment to Ukraine.

 “Today, President Biden authorized $200 million for additional arms and equipment to Ukraine.
-This unprecedented fourth drawdown in less than one year brings the total US security assistance to Ukraine to over $1.2 billion since January 2021,” the said in a Tweet.
+This unprecedented fourth drawdown in less than one year brings the total US security assistance to Ukraine to over $1.2 billion since January 2021,” the White House said in a Tweet.

 Biden’s decision brings total US security aid provided to Ukraine to $1.2 billion since January 2021.
-Meanwhile, Antony Blinken tweeted: “I have authorized a drawdown of up to $200 million for additional arms and equipment to Ukraine.
+Meanwhile, Secretary of State Antony Blinken tweeted: “I have authorized a drawdown of up to $200 million for additional arms and equipment to Ukraine.
 This unprecedented fourth drawdown in less than a year will bring total US security assistance provided to Ukraine to more than $1.2 billion since January 2021.”

 Advertisement